The project outcomes are depicted below per main technology stream

-- Validation of greener air traffic management
+- To validate the new concepts of greener air traffic management

 European ATM System Architecture Overview – source eATMportal